status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 ### 1. Create a systemd service

+> ⚠️  The HTTP server used for obtaining metrics is considered insecure.
+If you wish to run the service with metrics enabled, you'll need to compile the beacon node with the insecure flag enabled — `make NIMFLAGS="-d:insecure" nimbus_beacon_node` — and replace `--metrics:off` with `--metrics:on` in the service file below.

 Create a `systemd` service unit file -- `nbc.service` -- and save it in `/etc/systemd/system/`.

 ```txt